Activated Carbon Water Filter: Why Many Filter Systems Have This

 Aside from removing contaminants, the GAC also plays a key role in protecting the reverse osmosis membranes (the stages where further filtration is done).
 For example, in a 5-stage RO system, the next stage after the GAC is usually the ultrafine thin-film composite reverse osmosis membrane.

-If your water filtration system has an activated carbon water filter, that will give you additional peace of mind.
-The residual disinfectants and organic constituents are removed.
-In addition, the reverse osmosis membranes receive protection.
+If your water filtration system has an activated carbon water filter, you’ll have additional peace of mind.
+The residual disinfectants and organic constituents are removed and the reverse osmosis membranes receive protection.